https://www.farawaykitchen.com

 Method

-• Prepare your poke bowl, starting with a heaping portion of rice.
-Top the rice with watermelon, corn, cucumber, green onion, and avocado.
-Drizzle some of the remaining marinate over the bowl.
+• Assemble the poke bowl starting with a generous portion of sushi rice as the base.
+Arrange the marinated watermelon, grilled corn, sliced cucumber, chopped green onion, and avocado on top.
+Drizzle some of the remaining marinade over the bowl.

 Leave a comment